And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 They pass the cost on to consumers.

-Secondly, if multinational corporations are incentivized at a low rate of ten percent to bring back trillions, it'll be like a shot of adrenaline through our entire economic system, as will eliminating Obamacare and the push towards energy independence.
+Secondly, if multinational corporations are incentivized at a low rate of 10% to bring back trillions, it'll be like a shot of adrenaline through our entire economic system, as will eliminating Obamacare and the push towards energy independence.

-Those that combination is is just a prescription for great success.
+That combination is just a prescription for great success.

-I think that what Trump said, uh and because America has got the most ridiculous corporate tax rates in the world now.
+I think that what Trump said, because America has got the most ridiculous corporate tax rates in the world now.

-That's something like two trillion dollars sitting in the Cayman Islands, sitting offshore, and I think if Trump does a deal with these companies on corporation tax, and says, right, guys, we are now gonna come to a deal.
+And I think if Trump does a deal with these companies on corporation tax and says, right, guys, we are now going to come to a deal.

 I want you to guarantee jobs for American workers.